Mharis64/Automated-Attendance-System/README.md

 It will save time up to at least 5 minutes per class.
 It is the most efficient way of marking attendance.
 There is no margin of mistake as there is in manual system.

+##  Motivation

+Attendance is taken during lectures and how much time it takes.
+The use of ID cards or manually calling out attendance and writing it down on sheets is not productive and efficient.
+This system will detect the number of faces on the class and will also identify them from the store database

 ## Executive summary: